 - Let the child rest.
 Most adults can function normally even with a headache.
 Unfortunately, children are not equipped to manage pain the same way adults are.
 They should lie down and have a hot or cold compress applied to their heads to help with pain relief.

 - Feed them.
 Children who aren’t feeling well tend to lose their appetite.
 While giving them a snack won’t get rid of the headache, it will keep it from worsening.

 - Ask them about what they ate or what they did before they got a headache.
 Keeping a headache diary is very effective in detecting headache triggers and avoiding them, but with kids, you may have to take down notes for them.
 Ask them about the food they ate or the activities they were performing before the headache happened.
 This will give you a clearer idea of what’s causing it.

 - Talk to your child.
 Some children get headaches when they are nervous about taking a test or performing in front of the class.
 Some parents dismiss this as psychological, but if it is physically hurting them, then something must be done about it.
 By talking to your kids and giving them advice and encouragement, the anxiety of doing some things they’re not used to doing may subside and the headaches may disappear, too.

 - Give your child a light massage.
-If a child is suffering from a tension headache, massaging his neck and shoulder muscles lightly can help relieve the tension and ease the pain he feels.
+If a child is suffering from a tension headache, massaging their neck and shoulder muscles lightly can help relieve the tension and ease the pain they feel.